harshmohan07/Face-Detection-Algo/README.md

 It consists of all the constituents of a web app

 The main Pipeline model file is in the "app" folder.
-Put the media and the .gitignore are both in the .gitignore file so that theywon't be commited.
+Put the media and the .gitignore are both in the .gitignore file so that they won't be commited.

 TODO:
 1. Improve the back end and include all the future implementations mentioned in the pitch deck and also to rectify the errors which we spotted before.